successaje/InterConnectDAO/README.md

-# EduGovern-DAO
+# InterConnectDAO
-EduGovern DAO is a decentralized autonomous organization designed to empower students in making collective decisions and shaping the governance of academic initiatives within their community.
+InterConnectDAO is a decentralized platform fostering collaboration between users and organizations.
+This DAO enables users to make proposals on matters related to both individual users and organizations, creating a sense of community and shared decision-making.

 ## Table of Contents